saoudrizwan/Piano/README.md

 ### Taptic Engine Guide

 Apple's [guide over the Haptic Feedback framework](https://developer.apple.com/documentation/uikit/uifeedbackgenerator) is very clear about using the Taptic Engine appropriately in order to prevent draining the user's device's battery life.
 Piano was built with this in mind, and handles most cases as efficiently as possible.
-But you can help preserve battery life further by calling these helper methods based on your specific needs.
+But you can help preserve battery life and reduce latency further by calling these helper methods based on your specific needs.

 #### 1. Wake up the Taptic Engine
 ```swift
 Piano.wakeTapticEngine()
 ```
-This initializes and allocates the Haptic Feedback framework and essentially "wakes up" the Taptic Engine, as it is normally in an idle state. `viewDidAppear()` is a good place to put this.
+This initializes and allocates the Haptic Feedback framework and essentially "wakes up" the Taptic Engine, as it is normally in an idle state.
+A good place to put this is at the begin state of a gesture or action, in anticipation of playing a `.hapticFeedback()` note.

 #### 2. Prepare the Taptic Engine